Last Updated on

 Google Arts and Culture: virtual tours on famous museums, national parks and landmarks

 Outschool: they offer LIVE classes with a real instructor for as low as $5/class.
 Fun topics like drawing, video game design, character-themed classes (like Harry Potter writing) and other cool ideas.
+My son just did a Minecraft trivia class last week and had a blast!

 Your Story Hour: stories of famous historical figures read and acted in the style similar to the old fashioned radio dramas of the past.
 Free stories releasing each week.